Information for these events can also be found in the Schriever Air Force Base Facebook events section

 Society of Military Widows holds meeting

 The Society of Military Widows is open to widows of any branch of military service, regardless of the spouse’s rank.
-The Pikes Peak Chapter 15 of the Society of Military Widows meets on the last Wednesday of the month at 10:30 a.m. at the Peterson Air Force Base Club.
-Call 597-0492 or 591-9523 for more information.
+The Pikes Peak Chapter 15 of the Society of Military Widows meets on the last Wednesday of the month, 10:30 a.m. at The Club at Peterson Air Force Base, Colorado.
+Call 331-6689 or 260-8172 for more information.

 Military Retirees Activities Office